janluksoft/React_Html_JSXfile/README.md

 The application from an html file index.html includes a React element jsx_def_elements.js with JSX (Babel) syntax.

-# How to disable the issue with include .js files?
+# How to disable the issue with include js files?

 Normally, a regular html file will not attach an external file
       (internal in one html file it will allow) because the CORS security option of